rxdvd/7chan-client/README.md

 #### Testing: Pitfalls & Discoveries

-* Since an API request involves two promises, to test an API fetch request it is neccessary to define a mocked fetch function that handles both promises.
+* Since an API request involves two promises, to test an API fetch request it is neccessary to define a mocked fetch function that handles both promises being resolved.
+* In our test suite, testing that timestamps are generated correctly can fail if run in a timezone different from GMT+0.

 ## Remaining Bugs